H. W. Wilson Foundation Research Award

 - Equipment, including computer hardware.

-- Public announcement of the award recipient(s) and the presentation of the award check(s) will be made in September 2021 via ARLIS/NA communication channels; the award check(s) will then be mailed to the recipient(s).
+- Public announcement of the award recipient(s) and the presentation of the award check(s) will be made during the 50th Annual ARLIS/NA Conference in Chicago, Illinois, April 5-9, 2022.

 Application Review Process